Hashtag Web3 Logo

 Restaking introduces risks absent in single-protocol staking:

-Correlated Slashing: If multiple protocols restaking validators are compromised simultaneously, validators face slashing from multiple sources simultaneously.
-Worst case: multiple protocols slash, losing 100% of stake.
+• Correlated Slashing: If multiple protocols restaking validators are compromised simultaneously, validators face slashing from multiple sources.
+In the worst case, multiple protocols could slash, losing the entire stake.

-Compounding Slashing: Some proposals suggest slashing could scale nonlinearly—more simultaneous slashing = worse penalties per incident.
+• Compounding Slashing: Some proposals suggest slashing could scale nonlinearly; more simultaneous slashing results in worse penalties per incident.

-Protocol Risk: Each additional protocol increases attack surface.
+• Protocol Risk: Each additional protocol increases the attack surface.
 New protocol security might be worse than Ethereum's.

-Coordination Risk: Restaking requires third parties (Eigenlayer) to coordinate between protocols.
-Third party could be compromised or make mistakes.
+• Coordination Risk: Restaking requires third parties (Eigenlayer) to coordinate between protocols.
+A third party could be compromised or make mistakes.

-Liquidity Risk: If massive slashing occurs, cannot instantly exit.
+• Liquidity Risk: If massive slashing occurs, validators cannot instantly exit.
 Restaked capital is locked.

-Current restaking (Eigenlayer) is experimental and carries substantial unquantified risks.
+Current restaking is experimental and carries substantial unquantified risks.

 Eigenlayer's Role